-Time: 5:30-10:30pm Place: Goldcorp Centre for the Arts, 149 West Hastings St.
+Place: Goldcorp Centre for the Arts, 149 West Hastings St.

 Learn about the entry process for both the Theatre Performance and Production and Design programs.
 This informal session will explain the application for University Admissions, the Theatre Performance audition process, and the Production and Design questionnaire.
 Current students and faculty members will be available to answer questions about the programs.
 See the facilities during a guided tour and watch a dress rehearsal of “The Cold War.”

-Time: 5:30-6:30pm Place: Rm.
-4400, Segal Graduate School of Business, 500 Granville St. Cost: Free, register
+Place: Rm.
+4400, Segal Graduate School of Business, 500 Granville St.

 Interested in graduate school or know a colleague or friend who might be?
 Build a solid business foundation with our Master of Science in Finance, a full-time program that prepares candidates for the challenges of the rapidly changing world of finance.